Limbo? A situation that we have never embraced easily.

 Being on the water is not an option for us either, as winds are fierce during this time of year and the potential growth on Mehalah’s hull likewise.

 We cannot help to fantasise with the idea that the Pacific borders will open soon enough to still be able to take advantage of this sailing season.
 We don’t remember when last we paid so much attention to the news…everytime we hear something about a potential “Trans-Tasman bubble” we cannot help getting excited.
 There are the official news and there is the ‘cruisers’ grapevine’.
-A bunch of wishful thinkers like us, and therefore a great source of rumours that creates unnecessary anticipation and excitement.
+A bunch of wishful thinkers like ourselves, and therefore a great source of rumours that creates unnecessary anticipation and excitement.
 Putting rumours and speculations aside, at the moment everything is potential.

 In any case, a Trans-Tasman bubble that would not include Fiji, Vanuatu and New Caledonia will not be of much help to us.
 It would be such a shame and such an opportunity lost for us to have sailed all the way here, maybe just once in a life time, and miss out on these Pacific countries with their unique people and cultures…We just can’t bring ourselves to accept this thought.